Jeep Commander years to avoid — most common problems

 The biggest concern for drivers looking to buy a used Jeep Commander is the engine issue, and it all started with the 2006 model year.
 There was a recall in 2008 that dealt with the software updates that needed to be made for the 4.7-liter engine to work properly.

 A major problem was the stalling issue, and as drivers have reported, it could occur at any point even while driving.
-We can imagine the anxiety of drivers that experienced engine stalling while on the highway, so it’s best to avoid buying a 2006 one.
+We can imagine the anxiety of drivers who experience engine stalling while on the highway, so it’s best to avoid buying a 2006 one.

 Other common problems for this model year include broken door handles, problems with the 4WD light on the dashboard, and other electrical issues.
-You would expect that the 2007′ Commander was greatly improved, but sadly that wasn’t the case.
+You would expect that the 2007 Commander was greatly improved, but sadly it wasn’t even close to a 5-star reliability rating.

 Major engine issues continued for this model year, and once again these were caused by the faulty software on the 4.7-liter powertrain control module.
 Besides the engine issues, driver complaints point to a serious problem with ABS malfunction, as well as the other braking issues we’ve mentioned.